-We have audited the consolidated financial statements of PHI, doing business as Presbyterian Senior Living, and its subsidiaries (the Corporation), which comprise the consolidated statements of financial position as of December 31, 2021 and 2020, and the related consolidated statements of operations and changes in net assets and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the consolidated financial statements of PHI, doing business as Presbyterian Senior Living, and its subsidiaries (the Corporation), which comprise the consolidated statements of financial position as of December 31, 2022 and 2021, and the related consolidated statements of operations and changes in net assets and cash flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, based on our audits and the reports of other auditors, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Corporation as of December 31, 2021 and 2020, and the results of their operations, changes in net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America (GAAP).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Corporation as of December 31, 2022 and 2021, and the results of its operations, changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America (GAAP).

-We did not audit the financial statements of certain affiliates of the Corporation, which statements reflect total assets constituting 22 percent and 23 percent of consolidated total assets as of December 31, 2021 and 2020, respectively, and total operating revenues and other support constituting 5 percent of consolidated total operating revenues, gains and other support for the years then ended December 31, 2021 and 2020.
+We did not audit the financial statements of certain affiliates of the Corporation, which statements reflect total assets constituting 21% and 22% of consolidated total assets as of December 31, 2022 and 2021, respectively, and total operating revenues and other support constituting 5% of consolidated total operating revenues, gains and other support for the years then ended December 31, 2022 and 2021.
 Those statements were audited by other auditors, whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for such entities, is based solely on the reports of the other auditors.